HolyBlackCat/quasi-msys2/README.md

 * If a package depends on a specific version of some other package, the exact version of that package is not checked.
 This shouldn't affect you, as long as you don't manually install outdated packages.

 * Package conflicts are handled in a crude manner.
 Information about package conflits provided in the package database is ignored, but if you try to install a package providing a file that already exists, the installation will fail.
 In most cases this is good enough.

+## Backing up installation

+The whole installation directory can be moved around, it doesn't contain any absolute paths.

+But you don't need to copy everything if you're making a backup, assuming all files came from the package manager.
+You only need a clean copy of the repository, and following files:

+* `database.mk` — The package database.
+* `requested_packages.txt` — The list of packages you've explicitly installed.
+* Contents of the `cache/` directory, which contains archived versions of all installed packages.
+Before backing up the cache, make sure it's up-to-date and minimal by running `make cache-installed-only`.

+To restore such backup to a working state, run `make apply-delta` in it.